Bifold Door Sizing

 Standard Sizes For Internal Bifold Doors

-The standard sizes for internal bifold doors vary a little depending on the manufacturer.
+The standard door size for internal bifold doors varies a little depending on the manufacturer.
 There are a few basic bi fold door sizes that many manufacturers will stick to, or at least use as a guideline though that's not to say there won't be a few anomalies out there.
 The vast majority of the time, the height will be around 6.8 feet, or 2078mm.
 The width, however, is generally more variable and will dictate how many door panels you can use.
 Basic options will probably consist of 2 or 4 doors options, though many manufacturers will also offer 3, 5, and even 6 door options, with different panels widths enabling you to get exactly the right fit for your opening, be it a wardrobe door, dining room/kitchen partition, or any other internal option.
 In terms of width, most panels will be between 700mm and 1000mm wide, so, for example, an aperture 2800mm across could accommodate either a three or four-panel door.
 If you desire panels wider, you might have to look into most bespoke options.
 Height wise, around 2.5 metres (2500mm) is probably about the absolute maximum you'll find without having to have your doors custom-made.

-Measuring – Before you set off for the shop, or start looking online for the bifold doors of your dreams, you'll want to make a few measurements to find the standard bifold door size you need.
+Measuring – Before you set off for the shop, or start looking online for the bi fold doors of your dreams, you'll want to make a few measurements to find the standard bifold door size you need.
 First off, note that the opening (aperture) for a bifold door should be measured from the face of the opening, not the trim, as the trim will hang over the aperture to cover the gap around the edges of your door.
 So, take your bifold door measurements from one side of the wall to the other horizontally, and from the floor to the face of the opening on the top, vertically.

 Standard Sizes For External Bifold Doors

-External Bifold doors are generally wider than internal bifold doors, though they are rarely that much taller.
+External bifold doors are generally wider than internal bifold doors, though they are rarely that much taller.
 Bifold door standard sizes are usually 2090mm or 2100mm tall, only slighter taller than you'd find when fitting an internal door.
 Bifold door widths, however, will vary dramatically depending on your aperture, and could be anywhere from 1800mm with two-panel bifold doors, to 4800mm with up to 6 doors!
 When we're discussing external bifold doors, we should also mention aluminium doors, which are generally significantly larger. can easily be made 6250mm wide and can be made much wider with the use of a mechanical join.
 Generally, the panels themselves can be made up to 1000mm wide, though with certain styles, panels can be made up to 1200mm wide.
 These are generally only used for commercial purposes of course.

 Measuring – The process involved in measuring for bifold doors for your exterior is very similar to the process involved in measuring for internal bifold doors.
 You'll generally have more material options with your external doors, and different materials will obviously be different sizes and will be suitable for different apertures.
 Once again, measure from the opening on both the horizontal and vertical, and be sure to take your time and measure twice, or even three times before you commit, because it's surprisingly easy to make a mistake when you're rushing!